 For Thrill-Seekers

-For a splurge, book the NASCAR Ride Along to experience 3 laps with a professional racing instructor at speeds you’ll never be able to reach on I-4.
-The cost is $135 for 3 laps and $260 for 6 laps with the opportunity to skip to the front of the line.
+For a splurge, book the NASCAR Ride Along to experience laps with a professional racing instructor at speeds you’ll never be able to reach on I-4.
+The cost is $175 for one person for the ride along experience, or you can DRIVE the car starting at $375.

 For Fun In The Sun

-Owned by a local Daytona family and operating since 1998, Dancing Avocado Kitchen prioritizes the quality of the food they prepare by not serving processed foods, artificial ingredients, and offering an overall healthier option for locals as well as those visiting Daytona Beach.
-Their menu includes smoothies and fresh-squeezed juices, vegetarian and vegan options, and meat lovers can still get a burger if they so desire.
+Owned by a local Daytona family and operating since 1998, Dancing Avocado Kitchen prioritizes the quality of the food they prepare.
+You won't find processed foods, or artificial ingredients here.
+Their menu includes smoothies and fresh-squeezed juices, vegetarian and vegan options, and meat lovers can still get a burger.

 Feature image credit: Hard Rock Hotel Daytona Beach